 of Oregon firms, employ over half the state's workforce and play a vital role in our economy.
 That's especially true for rural Oregon, which depends on small business for economic growth.

-The Small Business Advocate's core mission is to assist entrepreneurs who believe they've been subject to unreasonable or unfair state regulatory actions.
+with resources to those starting, growing or winding down a business.
+Second, to assist entrepreneurs who believe they've been subject to unreasonable or unfair state regulatory actions.
 This includes:

-- Excessive fines.
+- Excessive fines

-- Other enforcement by a state agency.
+- Other enforcement by a state agency

 About the Office of